 In January 2014, Alameda CTC adopted a detailed 2014 Transportation Expenditure Plan, which responds to the county’s continued transportation needs and will be funded by Measure BB which was approved by voters in November 2014.
 Measure BB, the local sales tax for transportation that spans 2015-2045, will generate nearly $8 billion over 30 years for essential transportation improvements in every city throughout Alameda County.

 Key Planning Efforts

 Alameda CTC is currently implementing its Bicycle and Pedestrian Plans, Congestion Management Program and Priority Development Area Investment and Growth Strategy.
 Alameda CTC is in the process of developing a Countywide Goods Movement Plan, Countywide Multimodal Arterial Plan, Countywide Transit Plan and updating the county’s Community Based Transportation Plans that will help the agency optimize investments in the transit system and identify any other actions the agency can take to improve transit service throughout the county.
-For more information about these plans, see below.
+The agency is hosting five transportation open houses in February and March 2015 about these new plans.
+For more information about Alameda CTC's key planning efforts, see below.